aleutcss/tools.responsive/README.md

 # Responsive

-Currently, this inuitcss module just sets up our media query mixin.
+Currently, this aleutcss module just sets up our media query mixin.

 Install using Bower: